eduard-martinez/motorcycle_crimen_app/README.md

-# deforestation_app
+# restriction-motorcycle-app

-Shiny app that visualize the causal impact of national protected areas over deforestation in Colombia.
-Codes for replication of the paper behind the methods in this app, are in the deforestation repository.
+This repository contains the Shiny app code with the results of the paper "Motorcycle restrictions and its effects on crime in Colombia".